jtipton25/paper-template/README.md

 # The writing workflow using Overleaf

 The end result of the workflow is an academic paper that is generated using a reproducible workflow.
+Overleaf is an excellent option for authoring technical latex documents, especially when these documents are authored collaboratively.
+Overleaf allows for editing side by side with the rendered pdf document and enables collaborative features like tracking changes and collaborative comments.

 Given the `R` workflow described in the previous section, the output from these analyses can be easily included into the final latex document.
 The files for the latex document are in the `mansucript/` folder.

 The Overleaf project can be [viewed here](https://www.overleaf.com/read/cqpdrnpvqktj)

+# Managing gitHub using the workflow

+The key consideration with this workflow is to enable both a reproducible workflow and